 Why don’t you try being a detective and work out what is making you itchy in the classroom.
 Once you have worked it out you can talk to your parents and your teacher so they can find a way to make things better.
 Eczema Outreach has a pack we can send you to help you tell your teacher when your eczema is causing you bother, and another pack for parents to help them talk to your school and make things a bit better.
 Email email@example.com if you’d like to receive these packs.

-We can also arrange for Beth, our Outreach Worker, to run a fun workshop in your school and talk to your class about how your skin works and what causes eczema.
+Depending on your location, we can also arrange for Beth, our Outreach Worker, to run a fun workshop in your school and talk to your class about how your skin works and what causes eczema.
 Email firstname.lastname@example.org for more information.

 It might help to speak to your friends about your eczema, they may not realise how itchy and sore it can be.
 If you don’t feel your friends would understand or you would like a new friend we can help!
 We can put you in touch with a penpal – they will have eczema but you don’t need to speak about that if you don’t want to.
 All you need to do is ask your parent/carer to email email@example.com with some details about you like your hobbies and interests.